 Ambassador is the name we use for any young person who is involved in Whizz-Kidz services.
 This could mean they come to one of our Ambassador Clubs, they've taken part in a work experience placementarranged by Whizz-Kidz, they've attended wheelchair skills training or they've been to Camp Whizz-Kidz.

-What's different about Whizz-Kidz Ambassador Clubs?
+What's different about Whizz-Kidz clubs?

-Who can come to an Ambassador Club?
+Who can come to a club?

-Ambassador Clubs are designed especially for wheelchair users age 8-25 in England, Scotland and Northern Ireland.
+Whizz-Kidz clubs are designed especially for wheelchair users age 8-25 in England, Scotland and Northern Ireland.
 In Wales are clubs are open to age 14-25.